dominikrys/dns-server/README.md

 ## TODO

 - refactor code
-  - search // and make sure all comments make sense
-  - write at the current buffer position stuff invariant or clarify better?
-  - utilise the result type for returning values and errors
   - sort out directory structure
     - should we include more stuff in one file? protocol, buffer, server
     - alternatively, is there a way to reduce the amount of `use super::*`?